sheikh-mohammad/learn-agentic-ai-from-low-code-to-code/03_no_code_agents/pre-setup.md

 - ✅ I can see the Templates button
 - ✅ I have a stable internet connection
 - ✅ I have a notebook or document ready for notes
-- ✅ I saved verified my Organization
+- ✅ I have verified my Organization

 ---

 ## Cost Expectations

-**For this session:**

-- Expected usage: $0.50 - $1.00
-- Your $5 credit will be more than enough

 **What uses credits:**